bootup(7) — Linux manual page

 The kernel (optionally) mounts an in-memory file system, which

 looks for the root file system.
-Nowadays this is implemented as
+Nowadays this is implemented as an

-similarly to the real system.
+to the real system.

 After the root file system is found and mounted, the initrd hands